DiogoAADCosta/guitar-diagnostic-system/engines/behavioral_engine/v3/readme.md

 | Diagnosis | Not present | Initial form |
 | Complexity | Low | Moderate |

+## Limitations

+- Diagnosis is based only on frequency (no weighting or prioritization)
+- Ties between tags are not handled
+- No combination of multiple signals yet

 ## Key Insight

 Once the data structure is well-defined,
 it becomes possible to extract meaningful insights with simple tools.

-This version shows that even basic counting can generate valuable diagnostic signals.
+This version shows that once the data model is consistent,
+simple techniques like counting can produce meaningful behavioral insights.